FHU/2023-os-memes/_posts/2023-04-03-marvelkel17-locks-meme.md

 ---
 title:
-author:
+author: kel
-image:
+image: OSCH28.jpg
-chapter:
+chapter: 28
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Threads will spin when waiting for a lock until its turn comes around.